 You should not give only a number such as thread size of 40.
 Instead, you should state the numbering system and the size like 40 Denier or 50/2 metric count.
 Stating a number without a number system is a recipe for sewing disaster.

 Another important thing when buying a thread is to state the specific nomenclature specified by the manufacturer of the thread.
 This is important to avoid buying the wrong type of thread.

 Also, you should use a standard thread sizing system in all your projects.
 Writing thread sizes using different systems can cause confusion.
 You might buy the wrong thread size that will result in problems.

 For most projects, you should use metric count for consistency unless there is a good for using another thread.
 Also, you should give a sample thread to the supplier if possible.
 Most reputable suppliers can identify the thread size by looking at the thread.

-Thread sizes are measured using different systems.
+Sewing machine thread sizes are measured using different systems.
 Make sure that you specify the right thread size when selecting one for a project.

 The thread size generally refers to the thickness of a thread.
 However, if the thread size is in ounces or pounds, it refers to the weight.

 Fine threads are less visible as compared to coarse threads.
 You should not assume that a smaller number thread is a fine thread.
 In a direct numbering system such as Denier and TEX, the larger number represents a coarse thread while a lower number represents a fine thread.
 On the other hand, with indirect numbering systems, the smaller number represents coarse thread while a larger number represents a fine thread.

 You should select a thread based on the project and the size of the needle.
 Also, you should pass a thread between the fingers and see how it will look when stitched.
 This will help you in selecting the right thread for the sewing project.